anime

 Machines, Class, and Architecture: Metropolis vs Psycho-Pass

 When I first watched Metropolis and later Psycho-Pass, I was struck not only by their shared visions of dystopian futures, but by how both stories use architecture, class structures, and the presence of machines to explore deeper questions about human agency and social control.
-In this piece, I want to reflect on the visual and ideological parallels between these two works, separated by almost a century but deeply connected through their portrayal of power, technology, and rebellion.
-This film,
+In this piece, I want to reflect on the visual and ideological parallels between these two works, separated by almost a c

 8